kcdstoragews/lab/README.md

 kubectl exec -n ghost $(kubectl -n ghost get pod -o name) -- ls /var/lib/ghost/content
 ```

 The data is there, perfect.
-If you want to, you can easily clean up a little bit:
+If you want to, you can easily clean up a little bit befor you start with the next scenario:

 ```console
 kubectl delete ns ghost